commune-ai/commune/README.md

 # COMMUNE

+Commune is a protocol that aims to connect all developer tools into one network, fostering a more shareable, reusable, and open economy.
+It follows an inclusive design philosophy that is based on being maximally unopinionated.
+This means that developers can leverage Commune as a versatile set of tools alongside their existing projects and have the freedom to incorporate additional tools that they find valuable.

+By embracing an unopinionated approach, Commune acknowledges the diverse needs and preferences of developers.
+It provides a flexible framework that allows developers to integrate specific tools seamlessly while avoiding imposing rigid structures or constraints.
+This adaptability enables developers to leverage Commune's capabilities in a manner that best aligns with their individual projects and workflows.

+The overarching goal of Commune is to create a collaborative ecosystem where developers can easily share, connect, and extend their tools, ultimately fostering innovation and efficiency within the development community.
+By providing a network that encourages openness and accessibility, Commune empowers developers to leverage the collective knowledge and resources of the community to enhance their own projects.

 ## Socials

 - Twitter: [@communeaidotorg](https://twitter.com/communeaidotorg)
 - Discord: [commune.ai](https://discord.gg/wuT9GRJw)
 - Website: Comming Soon

-## Description

-Provide a brief description of your project here.

-Commune is a protocol that provides developers with a set of tools to prevent them from reinventing the wheel.
-The design of Commune is maximally unopinionated, with some minor assumptions about the class.
-To use Commune, you need to wrap your Python class with `commune.Module`.

 ## Setup